nirbenz/cursor-mcp-examples/setup/SETUP_GUIDE.md

 ---

-**Result:** You'll have the same 30-second PR workflow demonstrated in the presentation!
+**Result:** You'll have the same 30-second PR workflow shown in the examples!